It's My Right Isn't It

 - Crossword - A History of Old Parliament House [PDF,514KB]

 - Crossword (Answers) - A History of Old Parliament House [PDF, 517KB]

 - MoAD Location [PDF, 279KB]

 - Play our Kahoot - It's My Right, Isn't it?
 [PDF, 98KB]

 - Want more - additional activities [PDF, 206KB]

 What technology is needed?

-All you need is a free application downloaded on ONE iPAD (similar device) which is connected to an interactive whiteboard/similar display set up in your classroom.
-We will send you information on how to prepare for the program at the time of booking.
+All you need is the free Zoom application downloaded on ONE iPAD (similar device) which is connected to an interactive whiteboard/similar display set up in your classroom.
+We then send the organizing teacher a meeting number.

 This program is free.

 Complete the booking enquiry form below to let us know when you’d like a program and we’ll be in touch!